TechnoLukas/Godot4-html-localy/README.md

-# ❓How to run godot4 html project locally?
+# ❓How to run godot4 html project locally on Windows?

 - got to https://httpd.apache.org/download.cgi